Kalman filter: Estimation of the noise covariances Qk and Rk

 Practical implementation of a Kalman Filter is often difficult due to the difficulty of getting a good estimate of the noise covariance matrices Qk and Rk.
 Extensive research has been done to estimate these covariances from data.
 One practical method of doing this is the autocovariance least-squares (ALS) technique that uses the time-lagged autocovariances of routine operating data to estimate the covariances.
 The GNU Octave and Matlab code used to calculate the noise covariance matrices using the ALS technique is available online using the GNU General Public License.
 Field Kalman Filter (FKF), a Bayesian algorithm, which allows simultaneous estimation of the state, parameters and noise covariance has been proposed.
 The FKF algorithm has a recursive formulation, good observed convergence, and relatively low complexity, thus suggesting that the FKF algorithm may possibly be a worthwhile alternative to the Autocovariance Least-Squares methods.
+Another approach is the Optimized Kalman Filter (OKF), which considers the covariance matrices not as representatives of the noise, but rather, as parameters aimed to achieve the most accurate state estimation.
+These two views coincide under the KF assumptions, but often contradict each other in real systems.
+Thus, OKF's state estimation is more robust to modeling inaccuracies.

 Optimality and performance

-It follows from theory that the Kalman filter provides an optimal state estimation in cases where a) the model matches the real system perfectly, b) the entering noise is "white" (uncorrelated) and c) the covariances of the noise are known exactly.
+The Kalman filter provides an optimal state estimation in cases where a) the model matches the real system perfectly, b) the entering noise is "white" (uncorrelated), and c) the covariances of the noise are known exactly.
 Correlated noise can also be treated using Kalman filters.

 Several methods for the noise covariance estimation have been proposed during past decades, including ALS, mentioned in the section above.
+More generally, if the model assumptions do not match the real system perfectly, then optimal state estimation is not necessarily obtained by setting Qk and Rk to the covariances of the noise.
+Instead, in that case, the parameters Qk and Rk may be set to explicitly optimize the state estimation, e.g., using standard supervised learning.

-After the covariances are estimated, it is useful to evaluate the performance of the filter; i.e., whether it is possible to improve the state estimation quality.
+After the covariances are set, it is useful to evaluate the performance of the filter; i.e., whether it is possible to improve the state estimation quality.
 If the Kalman filter works optimally, the innovation sequence (the output prediction error) is a white noise, therefore the whiteness property of the innovations measures filter performance.
 Several different methods can be used for this purpose.
 If the noise terms are distributed in a non-Gaussian manner, methods for assessing performance of the filter estimate, which use probability inequalities or large-sample theory, are known in the literature.